award

 IS ARBITRATION REQUIRED FOR LEMON LAW CLAIMS?

-In California, arbitration is not a mandatory process for lemon law claims, but it can offer advantages in specific circumstances.
+In California, arbitration is not a mandatory process for lemon law claims; however, it can offer advantages in certain circumstances.

 DO YOU NEED A LEMON LAW ATTORNEY IN BARSTOW?